Nevenall/sufficient-reason/System/Paradox (working).md

 #### Quiet

+?consider making that first sentence less intentful sounding?

-  Sometimes reality attempts to protect itself from a mage by isolating their mind away from their body and avatar in a living dream realm called a quiet.
+  Sometimes reality attempts to protect itself from a mage by attacking their mind with the much feared Quiet.
+A Quiet isolates a mage's mind from their body and their avatar leading to hallucinations, madness, and a difficulty employing magick.
+More severe Quiets leave the mage's mind, stripped of magickal power, to interact only with a strange nightmare world while their body lies in a total vegatative state.

+  [so, now we talk about the various effects of quiet at various levels. past d12 you are totally out of it. which bets the question what a d10 is like.
+Maybe you recover from quiets like you do weirds, unless you pick quiet twice for a permenant rating? yup.
+That feels pretty good.]

   [What it's like from the outside.]

   [What it's like from the inside.]

-  [Escaping from Quiet.]

-  ?
-    Does your avatar follow you into quiet? or is it more interesting if you are without access to your magick? maybe that's what a quiet is, separating you from your avatar.
-Maybe it's the avatar that is truely lost in quiet.
-    It's like the egyptian two soul kind of action.
-  ?
+  [recovering]